CQC We and I Statements

 The ‘relevant steps’ are if the local authority:

-In order to reach such a conclusion, the local authority must have conducted a transition assessment (that they will use as a needs or carers assessment under the adult statute).
+In order to reach such a conclusion, the local authority must have conducted a transition assessment (that they will use as a needs or carers assessment under the Care Act).

-Where a transition assessment was not conducted and should have been (or where the young person’s circumstances have changed), the local authority must carry out an adult needs or carer’s assessment (see Assessment).
+Where a transition assessment was not conducted and should have been (or where the young person’s circumstances have changed), the local authority must carry out an adult needs or carer’s assessment (see Assessment chapter).

-In the case of care leavers, the Staying Put Guidance (HM Government, 2013) states that local authorities may choose to extend foster placements beyond the age of 18.
+In the case of care leavers, ‘staying put’ arrangements enable care leavers to remain with their former foster carers after they turn 18 (see Staying Put, gov.uk).
 All local authorities must have a Staying Put policy to ensure transition from care to independence and adulthood that is similar for care leavers to that which most young people experience, and is based on need and not on age alone.

 The Children and Families Act enables local authorities to continue children’s services beyond age 18 and up to 25 for young people with EHC plans if they need longer to complete or consolidate their education and training and achieve the outcomes set out in their plan.